Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 Bobbin lace is also known as ... bone lace, because early bobbins were made of bone or ivory.

-Wooden bobbins were heavier than bone.
+Wooden bobbins look similar but weigh more.
 Source: Bobbin lace - Wikipedia

 From Lace maker's bobbins: